mhostetter/galois/README.md

 True
 ```

-Galois field arrays also contain matrix decomposition routines not included in numpy.
+Galois field arrays also contain matrix decomposition routines not included in NumPy.
 These include:

 - `FieldArray.row_reduce`, `FieldArray.lu_decompose`, `FieldArray.lup_decompose`

-#### Numpy ufunc methods
+#### NumPy ufunc methods

-Galois field arrays support [numpy ufunc methods](https://numpy.org/devdocs/reference/ufuncs.html#methods).
+Galois field arrays support [NumPy ufunc methods](https://numpy.org/devdocs/reference/ufuncs.html#methods).
 This allows the user to apply a ufunc in a unique way across the target
 array.
 The ufunc method signature is `<ufunc>.<method>(*args, **kwargs)`.
 All arithmetic ufuncs are supported.
 Below
 is a list of their ufunc methods.